2008 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. How much are most 2008 Sacagawea Dollars worth?

-The 2008-S proof versions range from $10 for PR68 DCAM specimens to approximately $55 for perfect PR70 DCAM grades.
+The 2008-S proof versions range from about $10 for PR68 DCAM specimens to approximately $55 for perfect PR70 DCAM grades.
 Error coins carry separate values based on the type and severity of the minting mistake.

 2. Are 2008 Sacagawea Dollars made of real gold?

 No, despite their golden appearance, 2008 Sacagawea Dollars contain no actual gold.
 The coins feature a manganese brass composition consisting of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
+This alloy creates the distinctive golden color that earned these coins their “golden dollar” nickname.

-This composition was chosen to provide durability, distinctive color, and electromagnetic properties different from quarters to help vending machines distinguish between the denominations.
+The three-layer construction places a pure copper core between outer layers of manganese brass.
+This composition was chosen to provide durability, a distinctive golden color, and electromagnetic properties different from quarters — helping vending machines distinguish between denominations.

 3. What makes MS68 2008 Sacagawea Dollars so much more valuable than MS67?